psychemedia/storytelling-notes/tales-to-tell.md

 Lost Princess
 https://en.wikisource.org/wiki/Translation:Tales_of_Rabbi_Nachman/All#Tale_1:_The_Lost_Princess

-Emperor and the King ( Prince and Princess elope ; strong woman ) https://en.wikisource.org/wiki/Translation:Tales_of_Rabbi_Nachman/All#Tale_2:_The_Emperor_and_the_King
+Emperor and the King ( Prince and Princess elope; strong woman ) https://en.wikisource.org/wiki/Translation:Tales_of_Rabbi_Nachman/All#Tale_2:_The_Emperor_and_the_King

 ---

 https://archive.org/details/populartalesfict02clouuoft/page/115/mode/1up?q=%22ROBBERY+OF+THE+KING%27S+TREASURY+%22

-Popular tales and fictions : their migrations and transformations vol 2 by Clouston, W. A. (William Alexander), 1843-1896
+Popular tales and fictions: their migrations and transformations vol 2 by Clouston, W. A. (William Alexander), 1843-1896

 Publication date 1887